Drum-Buffer-Rope scheduling is a method for scheduling and managing operations with a consistent internal constraint or capacity-constrained resource.

 Setting Up DBR Scheduling

 - Each manufacturing order is released on its DBR Release Date minus the JIT Slack Days specified in the Optimize Settings.
 This is the EARLIEST that the optimize will start the manufacturing order.
-It can start later if there are other constraints or if other manufacturing orders are scheduled ahead of it.
+However, it can start later if there are other constraints or if other manufacturing orders are scheduled ahead of it.

-- DBR Release Date: If the manufacturing order uses a Drum resource, then this is the Drum Due Date minus the Drum Buffer.
+- DBR Release Date: If the manufacturing order uses a Drum resource, this is the Drum Due Date minus the Drum Buffer.
 Otherwise, it is the JIT Start Date minus the manufacturing order Shipping Buffer.

 - Drum Due Date: The JIT Start Date of the Drum operation minus the manufacturing order Shipping Buffer.
 This is only valid for manufacturing orders scheduled on a Drum.
 Manufacturing orders must be completed by this time for them to be shipped and delivered on time.